 “Am I depressed?
 Of course not, I am in ministry or leadership.
 There is no depression in ministry”

 I have a feeling that many of us have thought this at one time or another.
 Many different circumstances can cause feelings of depression.
 Depression can be caused by circumstances, chemical imbalances, or even family history.
 While many of us think or feel this way, few of us will admit it, especially those in a leadership role or a ministry position.
-Can you be in ministry and be depressed?
+Can you suffer from depression in ministry?

 The simple answer is yes.